This post may contain affiliate links. See our disclosure policy.

-- Preheat oven to 400-degrees F. Combine sugar, powdered sugar, butter, and shortening in a stand mixer.
+- Preheat oven to 400-degrees F. In the bowl of a stand mixer, combine sugar, powdered sugar, butter, and shortening.
 Mix until well combined.

-- In a medium-sized bowl, combine flour, salt, and baking powder.
+- In a medium-sized bowl whisk together the dry ingredients – flour, salt, and baking powder.

 - Add flour mixture to sugar mixture a little at a time.
 Mix until the dough pulls away from the sides and forms a soft ball when pressed together.

 - Remove dough from bowl and roll out onto a lightly floured surface (about ¼ cup flour).
 Roll out to 3/8-inch thickness (see notes above).

 - Bake cookies on a lined baking sheet for 7 minutes (6 minutes for smaller cookies).
 Remove cookies from pan and allow to cool on a cooling rack.

 - After cookies have completely cooled, they are ready for decorating (see notes above).

 Share It on Instagram!

 Mention @favoritefamilyrecipes or tag #favoritefamilyrecipes!